PaperMC/PaperDocs/source/server/configuration.rst

     - **description**: The number of threads the server should use for world saving and loading.
       The default ``-1`` indicates that Paper will utilize half your system's threads for chunk loading unless otherwise specified.
-There is also a maximum default of 4 threads used for saving and loadingf chunks.
+There is also a maximum default of 4 threads used for saving and loading chunks.
 This can be overridden by adding ``-Dpaper.maxChunkThreads=[number of threads]`` to your JVM flags (and of course replacing ``[number of threads]`` with the number of threads you desire).